msysbio/microbetag/README.md

   - will run your tests in alphabetical order
   - `setUpClass` is called with the class as the only argument and must be decorated as a `classmethod()`

+:warning: Remember also that `microbetag` will use the directory where the configuration files you provide as the base working directory.
+Therefore, you should place your input/output files within the confi file directory as in the `ext_data/tests_*`.